Felipe Chalegre

-Felipe de Sovih Adão (born 2 April 1990) is a Brazilian footballer who plays as a defender.
+Felipe Chalegre da Silva (born 2 April 1990) is a Brazilian footballer who plays as a defender.

 Career

 Felipe Chalegre started his career with Campo Grande.
 In 2006, he left for Italian Serie B club Vicenza along with teammate Diego Tolentino and Renan Wagner, which they shared the same agent: Pedrinho VRP.

 During the 2009–10 season, he was call-up to pre-season camp of the first team and awarded the number 25 shirt.

 In January 2010, he graduated from the youth team, loaned to Colligiana of Lega Pro Seconda Divisione.

 He returned to Vicenza in 2010–11 Serie B but did not play any game.